 Once you start, you'll realize how important it is to have a decluttering process.
 For instance, you can create piles: one to keep, one to donate and one to sell.
 If you need some extra help keeping everything in order, multipurpose furniture and storage items are your best friends.

 An unforeseen benefit of decluttering your home is just how free you'll feel once all of the unneeded things are gone.
 Floor plans can seem more spacious, while having clean, empty hallways can create a sense of freedom.
-Once you've completed your minimalistic makeover, you'll see your home in an entirely new light.
+Once you've completed your minimalist makeover, you'll see your home in an entirely new light.